chilcote/appleseed/README.md

     git clone git@github.com:chilcote/appleseed.git && cd appleseed

 Edit `Vagrantfile` to point to your vagrant box:

     config.vm.box = "YOUR VAGRANT BOX"

-Move your copy of [SeedConfigurationUtility.dmg](https://developer.apple.com/devcenter/download.action?path=/OS_X_Server/OS_X_Software_Update_Seed_Configuration_Utility/OS_X_Software_Update_Seed_Configuration_Utility.dmg) (Apple Developer account required) to the root of the repo.
+Move your copy of [macOS Sierra Developer Beta Access Utility.dmg](http://adcdownload.apple.com/OS_X/macOS_Sierra_Developer_Beta_Access_Utility/macOS_Sierra_Developer_Beta_Access_Utility.dmg) (Apple Developer account required) to the root of the repo.

-    mv ~/Downloads/SeedConfigurationUtility.dmg /path/to/appleseed/
+    mv ~/Downloads/macOS_Sierra_Developer_Beta_Access_Utility.dmg /path/to/appleseed/

-Launch vagrant, which will spin up a copy of OS X and automate the download of the latest OS X seed update package.
+Launch vagrant, which will spin up a copy of macOS and automate the download of the latest macOS seed update package.

     vagrant up

 You will see output indicating progress, and when finished there will be a copy of the package in the `./data` directory.
-There is also a `./data/seed_url` file which contains the build number as well as a direct download link for the update package in case you need to download it again.
+There is also a `./data/seed_url` file which contains the build number a direct download link for the update package in case you need to download it again.

     ls ./data
-    OSXUpd10.10.4.pkg seed_url
+    macOSUpd10.12.1.pkg seed_url

 When complete, you can delete the vagrant box until the next time a seed is released.